 A lightweight running jacket that can pack down into the corner of a gym bag or pocket is perfect to have on hand in case the weather takes a turn.
 Most are water-resistant, which means they'll withstand a bit of drizzle but will eventually soak through.

-Packable jackets that are fully waterproof and breathable used to be pretty hard to find but GORE has recently found the magic formula with their Shakedry fabric.
+Packable jackets that are fully waterproof and breathable used to be pretty hard to find but GORE has found the magic formula with their Shakedry fabric.

 Whilst some runners prefer looser styles and others prefer a more streamlined fit, the key here is to wear something you can move in.
 When you try it on, do you have your full range of arm movement?